Tembo Savings logo

 What is AER?

 The Annual Equivalent Rate (AER) is a standardised way of showing how much interest you'll earn on your savings over a year.
-It takes into account whether the interest is paid monthly or yearly and how it's compounded.
+It takes into account whether the interest is paid monthly or yearly and how it is compounded.
 This makes it easier to compare different savings accounts, even if they pay interest at different times.

 How does AER work?